ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 ## HTTPPort

 Return or set the HTTP Port.
+The default value is `80`.

 **Syntax**